JG Yuruguay music

 JG Yuruguay builds his tracks in the narrow space between work music and trance, a functional grid designed for focus and a quietly strange top layer that never quite settles.

-JG builds his tracks on fairly standard hard-trance foundations: four-on-the-floor, steady pulse, long arcs.
-On top of that, he layers things that shouldn’t really be there—a viola line that sometimes feels closer to Tuxedomoon than to anything from a festival stage, or a coda that drifts into what is basically his take on Ultravox.
-It’s familiar underneath and quietly strange on top.
+JG builds most tracks on fairly standard hard‑trance foundations: four‑on‑the‑floor, steady pulse, long arcs.
+On top of that he drops things that sit slightly left of the usual frame—a viola line that sometimes lands closer to Tuxedomoon than any festival stage, a few blues‑guitar phrases, or an ending that wanders into his own version of Ultravox.
+Underneath it’s familiar; on the surface it never quite settles.

-He talks about these tracks as tools for perseverance.
-They’re for people who need to sit with a task for a long time without getting bored out of their skulls.
-The upper layers keep you mildly entertained; the lower layers don’t stop.
-You can put the music on and write, code, edit, assemble things, or stare at a screen for an hour.
-In that sense it belongs closer to something like Music For Programming than to a main-room playlist.
+He thinks of these pieces as tools for getting through things.
+They’re for people who need to sit with a task for a while without going numb.
+The top lines give you something to pay half‑attention to; the bottom end just keeps moving.
+You can leave the track running while you write, code, edit, assemble, or just stare at a screen for an hour.
+In that sense it sits closer to projects like Music For Programming than to a main‑room playlist.

-The pivot of the work is a three-minute viola solo that cuts across the grid like a live wire.
-It’s un-quantised on purpose, all bow-on-wood rasp and early Velvet Underground / Tuxedomoon energy—the human static that survives inside the machine pulse.
-You can hear the player fighting to keep their footing in a high-speed environment, and the solo survives the track rather than resolving it.
+The pivot of the latest release (Hypnosée Concrète / My Sex) is a three‑minute viola solo that cuts across the grid like a loose cable.
+It’s left un‑quantised on purpose: bow noise, wood, and a kind of early Velvet Underground / Tuxedomoon feel.
+There’s a human wobble sitting on top of the machine pulse.
+You can hear the player trying to stay upright in a fast environment, and the solo makes it to the end of the track rather than tying it up.

-Within that frame, “My Sex” is the lyrical key.
-JG lifts and reworks Ultravox for a new generation, letting the words spell out the same themes that sit under his life and this archive: the gap between tactile intimacy and industrial sex, the question of who owns a body once it’s been turned into a surface, and the uneasy overlap between desire and display.
-It’s detachable as a fan-club teaser, but in the full release it functions as a sung thesis statement.
+Inside that frame, “My Sex” is the clearest statement.
+JG lifts and rewrites Ultravox for a different generation, letting the lyrics circle the same themes that run under his life and this archive: the distance between touch and industrialised sex, the question of who owns a body once it’s been turned into a surface, and the overlap between wanting and being watched.
+You can hear it as a loose fan‑club extra, but in the full context it reads as the sung thesis.

-You can still dance to all of this—the body understands the grid immediately—but the real “dance” is what your attention is doing.
-The repetition gives you something to push against, so when the track finally eases out it feels less like stepping off a ride and more like coming up from a long swim.
-Reviewers looking for a handle often land somewhere between hard-trance lineage (Belgian and German schools), the functional focus of marathon techno, and the quietly obsessive detail of producers who treat tracks as long-form endurance tools rather than three-minute singles.
+You can still dance to all of this; the body picks up the grid right away.
+But the more interesting movement is what your attention is doing.
+The loops give you something to lean against, so when the track finally comes down it feels less like stepping off a ride and more like coming up from a long swim.
+Reviewers who need a label usually end up somewhere between hard‑trance roots (Belgian and German lines), the practical focus of marathon techno, and the slow, detailed work of producers who treat tracks as endurance tools rather than three‑minute singles.

 JG’s relationship with the music industry is wary at best.
 He keeps his catalogue off the major streaming platforms; he has no interest in being reduced to a line of numbers that updates once a day.
 To him, those services feel like loud, crowded rooms where nobody is really listening to anyone.